top of page

 3. Add the onions and peppers, stirring until the onions are soft.

-4. Remove from heat and stir in the beans, half the cilantro, and the chili powder.
+4. Remove from the heat and stir in the beans, half the cilantro, and the chili powder.
 Set aside to cool.

-Serve the enchiladas on a warmed plate, alongside the cabbage mixture
+Serve the enchiladas on a warmed plate, alongside the cabbage mixture.

 bottom of page